Thanksgiving Looks for Grown-ass Women

 Choose a dress that has a fuller skirt that hits at knee or longer so you can bend down to open the oven, sit on the floor with the kids and play, wear slip shorts instead of shapewear, and have pockets deep enough to hold your essentials.
 I recommend a fabric that doesn't crease easily since you will be sitting.

-What About [Enter Other Kind of Look Here]?
+What About Other Kinds of Looks?

 I am not an expert on every part of this country, every culture, or every community.
 Keep in mind the holidays are about comfort and joy and repeat that mantra as you choose an outfit that is comfortable and makes you feel some joy.

 Maybe it's a football jersey and leggings because your family equates Thanksgiving to football.
 Maybe it's a tunic-length sweater with a giant turkey on the front because it's your signature outfit.
 Maybe your family goes all out for the holiday and it wouldn't be Thanksgiving without sequins.
 Maybe you feel most comfortable in your favorite dress, or your favorite pants.
-Or maybe your family tradition is wearing pajamas to the dinner table.
+Or, maybe your family tradition is wearing pajamas to the dinner table.

 If I didn't mention it, it doesn't mean it's a Thanksgiving look faux pas.
 There is no wrong way to do Thanksgiving, don't let the media think you need to change anything about you or your traditions.
 You do you, you wear what brings you comfort and joy, but don't be afraid to have a little fun.
 That's one of the perks of being a grown woman, we have fewer f*cks to give but we still give a sh*t so we can do things like wear turkey sweaters or a Thanksgiving-themed dress or sparkly brooches shaped like autumn leaves.
 The world is our oyster.